inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 	ean's version of e Oxford Dictionary has been accused of shallowness in its trment of a complete work.
 Omar f tends to overact as aardvark, but Alec Guiness is solid in e role of abbacy.
-As usual, e photography is stunning.
+As usual, e y is stunning.
 	Wi Julie Christie.
 All e lines have been written		There's been Sandburg, It's sad but it's true			Ks, Poe and McKuen